krapie/plumber/README.md

 # plumber

-Plumber is a TypeScript + React playground for quick networking diagnostics directly in the browser.
-The experience will continue to expand into IP intelligence, CIDR math, DNS insights, ownership discovery, and connectivity checks—without any backend services required.
+plumber is a simple web-based toolkit for performing common networking checks and diagnostics in one place.

 ## Quick start